What do expats find most challenging?

 - Are healthcare and health insurance expensive in Mazatlan?

-- What are emergency services like in Mazatlan?
+- What are the visa & residency requirements in Mazatlan?

 What do expats find most challenging?